mpilar/resume/doc-src/technical_skills.rst

 ##########

-This is my preferred relational database, but I have only played around with it's more advanced and powerful features like writeable CTEs.
+This is my preferred relational database, but I have only played around with it's more advanced and powerful features like writable CTEs.

 ######
 jQuery